mbodm/WAUZ/README.md

 - Download a bunch of World of Warcraft addons (typically from https://www.curseforge.com) into some folder.
 - Start WAUZ
-- Select the folder which contains the addon zip files (_Source-Folder_).
+- Select the folder which contains the addon zip files ("Source-Folder").
 Typically some temporary download folder.
-- Select the folder to unzip the addons into (_Destination-Folder_).
+- Select the folder to unzip the addons into ("Destination-Folder).
 Typically the World of Warcraft AddOns folder.
-- Press the _Unzip_ button.
+- Press the "Unzip" button.

 :warning: